zeplin/mcp-server/README.md

 When you need to implement a small update or addition to an existing screen or component based on a new Zeplin design version.

 ```
 The latest design for the following screen includes a new addition: a Checkbox component has been added to the MenuItem component, here is the short url of the screen <zeplin short url of the screen, e.g., https://zpl.io/abc123X>.
+Focus on the MenuItem component.

 The Checkbox component can be found under the path/to/your/checkbox/component directory.
 The relevant screen file is located at path/to/your/screen/file.tsx.